Asymmetry-aware Scalable Locking: Design of

 \textbf{Latency.} \design{} can precisely maintain the latency under SLO through a feedback mechanism.
-The size of the reorder window has a monotonic relationship with the epoch's latency (e.g., a smaller reorder window means a shorter waiting time and a shorter latency).
-It still holds when an epoch contains multiple locks since they share the same window size.
-Thus, \design{} can find the suitable window size that the latency barely meets the SLO by adjusting the size according to the latency (if the latency higher than SLO, shrink the window, and vice versa).
+The size of the reorder window has a monotonic relationship with the epoch's latency (i.e., a smaller window means a shorter waiting time).
+It still holds when an epoch contains multiple lock acquisitions since they share the same window size.
+Thus, \design{} can find the suitable window size that the latency barely meets the SLO by adjusting the size according to the latency (if the latency is higher than SLO, shrink the window, and vice versa).
+Even if the epoch length (i.e., execution time) becomes heterogeneous (e.g., executing different code paths), \design{} can still maintain the tail latency because the reorder window shrinks exponentially once the violation happens and grows linearly in the subsequent executions.
+Thus, it only gives some short epoch a small reorder window (larger window can still meet SLO) but will not violate the SLO.

-Even if the epoch length (i.e., execution time) becomes heterogeneous (e.g., executing different code paths), \design{} can still maintain the tail latency because the reorder window shrinks exponentially once the violation happens and grows gradually (linearly) in the following executions.
-Thus, it only gives some short epoch with a small reorder window (larger window can still meet SLO) but will not violate the SLO.
+\design{} also supports threads migration or co-running with other applications.
+Since each epoch's metadata is per thread, they will not influence each other inherently.
+Normally, the lock's contention remains stable in a while.
+Thus, no extra window adjustment is required.
+Otherwise, when the thread gets scheduled out inside an epoch, or the lock's contentions vary significantly, the window will quickly adjust itself in the same way as facing heterogeneous epochs.

 Notice that the latency SLO is not a strict deadline. \design{} uses it as a hint to maximize throughput without violating it.
-There are some cases where \design{} does not take effect.
-We conclude as follows: \begin{enumerate} \item \textbf{Inappropriate latency requirement.} When the given SLO is impossible to achieve even without reordering, \design{} falls back to a FIFO lock (best effort). \item \textbf{Non-lock-sensitive workloads.} In such workloads, locks barely affect both the latency and the throughput since they are barely used on the critical path.
-Inherently, \design{} will not influence the performance. \end{enumerate}
+There are three cases where \design{} does not take effect.
+First, when the SLO is impossible to achieve even without reordering, \design{} falls back to a FIFO lock (best effort).
+Second, when the SLO of nested epochs are mistakenly set (e.g., outer epoch has a tighter SLO), LibASL always prioritizes the inner epoch.
+Third, if the workload is non-lock-sensitive (locks are barely contended), \design{} inherently will not influence its performance.